pimeleon/build-pimeleon/docs/index.md

 ## Overview

-The **Pi Router Build System** is a containerized, Docker-based ARM cross-compilation environment for creating custom Raspberry Pi router images.
+The **Pimeleon Build System** is a containerized, Docker-based ARM cross-compilation environment for creating custom Raspberry Pi router images.
 It automates the entire process of building bootable SD card images with networking, security, and routing capabilities pre-configured.

 ### Key Features